Ameobea/homepage/notes/content/posts/tunnelto-woes.md

 date: 2023-06-02T16:15:46-07:00
 ---

 There's a service <https://tunnelto.dev/> which I've used in the past.
-It's an [ngrok](https://ngrok.com/) alternative for exposing local services publically for things like demos, testing, etc.
+It's an [ngrok](https://ngrok.com/) alternative for exposing local services publicly for things like demos, testing, etc.

 I heard about tunnelto.dev when it was announced [on Hacker News](https://news.ycombinator.com/item?id=23618456) and gave it a try along with several others on my team at [Osmos](https://osmos.io).
-It looked fresh, was written Rust, and was at least partially [open source](https://github.com/agrinman/tunnelto) - all great.
+It looked fresh, was written in Rust, and was at least partially [open source](https://github.com/agrinman/tunnelto) - all great.
 I even signed up for the (very cheap) paid plan which gives custom subdomains and some other stuff.

 ## Issues